defold/defold.github.io/manuals/gui-template.md

 ---
 brief: This manual explains the Defold GUI template system that is used to create reusable visual GUI components based on shared templates or 'prefabs'.
 github: https://github.com/defold/doc
 language: en
 layout: manual
 title: GUI templates manual
+toc:
+- GUI template nodes
+- Creating a template
-toc: '["GUI template nodes","Creating a template","Creating instances from a template","Modifying templates in runtime"]'
+- Creating instances from a template
+- Modifying templates in runtime
 ---

 # GUI template nodes